Summer School FAQs

 How, and how often, will my student interact with his/her teacher and/or other students?

 Students will communicate with their teacher primarily via phone and email, and teachers will also provide feedback to the student on assignments and assessments.
-The number and length of contacts will vary by course and by student, but on average, each student should expect to communicate with his/her teacher at least once a week each week of the course.
+The number and length of contacts will vary by course and student need.
 Depending on the course, students will also have the opportunity to interact with other students in a ‘virtual classroom’ setting via LiveLesson® technology.

 What hours will my student’s teacher be available to my student?

 What if a student does not complete the work by the end of the session?
 Will he/she be given an extension?

 Due to the limited amount of time in summer sessions, extensions are not recommended and will not be available past the final end date of Summer School.
 In extreme situations students need to contact their teacher if they are unable to complete course requirements.

 What technology will my student need to participate in iNaCA summer school?